More Popular Issues

-Data based on 30-day moving average to reduce daily variance from traffic sources.
+Data based on unique submissions (duplicates or multiple submissions are eliminated) per user using a 30-day moving average to reduce daily variance from traffic sources.
 Totals may not add up to exactly 100% as we allow users to submit "grey area" stances that may not be categorized into yes/no stances.

 Learn more about Vitter Amendment

 This week an amendment sponsored by Senator David Vitter would end employee sponsored health insurance for Congressional Staffers and force them to participate in exchanges set up by the Affordable Care Act (Obamacare).
 The amendment is significant because several leading Senate Republicans will “object” to any pending fiscal deal, unless the Senate concurrently votes on the Vitter amendment.
 See recent Vitter amendment news

 If American public has to suffer this unconstitutional mandate; the Constitution states all American have to abide by the laws made.
 No one should be exempt.
 3 years ago from a Republican in Lakewood, OH

 All federal and state employees should be forced to get their insurance through the Act.
 3 years ago from a Republican in Greenville, SC

 ACA should be repealed.
 In lieu of that, there should be NO exemptions granted anyone.
 The gander gets the same as the goose.
 3 years ago from a Republican in Wallingford, PA